ilikepi/git-local-audit/README.md

 a machine or format a storage device.
 The script highlights the following
 conditions:

-* Local branches, merged into `master` or not, that are out of sync with their remote tracking branch, or which lack a remote tracking branch entirely
+* Local branches, merged into `main` or not, that are out of sync with their remote tracking branch, or which lack a remote tracking branch entirely
 * Local branches fully merged and sync'd (presumably candidates for deletion)
 * Stash entries